 I've heard many people over the years express their concern that investing in the stock market feels like gambling - where there is little chance of winning.
-The remark typically sounds something like this, “The market goes up and then it goes down and you don't make money, it’s just like gambling.”
+The remark typically sounds something like this, “The market goes up and then it goes down and you don't make money, it feels like gambling.”

 So I decided to see if there is some validity to this belief.